Plaintiffs and Defendants ... Making the Best of Your Day in Court

 While the judge is asking the other party to explain his or her side of the dispute, don’t argue or interrupt, even if you feel that what’s being said isn’t truthful or accurate.
 Make a note to yourself as a reminder.
 The judge will usually give you enough time to reply.

-At the hearing, you should ask the judge to award your court costs if you win.
+At the hearing, if you are the one suing, you should ask the judge to award your court costs if you win.
 Costs are out-of-pocket fees and charges a party pays to file and present a lawsuit.
-If you're awarded costs, the award is included in the judgment against the losing party.
-In most cases, costs are awarded to the prevailing (winning) party, but you should still ask the judge for them at the hearing.
-If neither party is truly a "prevailing party," the judgment might not include awards of either costs or interest.
-In that situation, both parties may be "winners" — always a goal in small claims court.
+If you are awarded costs, the award is included in the judgment against the losing party.
+In most cases, costs are awarded to the person who brought the suit and won.
+However, it still be may be a good idea to ask for your court costs at the end of the hearing.
+Defendants cannot be awarded court costs, since they do not pay a court fee to appear in court.
+On the other hand, if the defendant has filed a counter-claim that was heard at the hearing, the defendant could ask for their court costs for the filing of their counter-claim.

 Be sure to keep receipts for your filing fees and other out-of-pocket costs.
 Only some kinds of costs (called “allowable costs”) can be recovered from the losing party but others can’t.
 Costs that may be recovered include amounts you have paid for court filing fees; expenses of service of process (including the cost of locating the defendant for service, if reasonable); witness fees (but generally not for expert witnesses); and fees for service of subpoenas (of either witnesses or documents).
 Since other kinds of out-of-pocket expenses might be awarded at the judge’s discretion, bring your receipts to the hearing.
 However, expenses other than those listed above are not ordinarily awarded.